majianjia/aerospikes-fan/README.md

 Because the air move so quickly around the nozzle surface, the pressure decreases and the static air around the nozzle is pulled by the high velocity flow.
 So the steam is scale up  multiple times.

-The result of the fan is a narrow and high velocity air stream which can be point at an exact location.
+The result of the fan is a narrow and high velocity air stream which can be pointed at an exact location.

 ![sim-aerospike-speed2.png](figures/sim-aerospike-speed2.png)